Sarah Ulmer's top tips for biking & walking

 Te Awa River Ride — this is our local trail along the Waikato River (and often how I get to work!).
 It’s so much nicer than riding on the road!

-We also spend loads of time in the Redwoods — Whakarewarewa Forest in Rotorua.
+We also spend loads of time in the Redwoods — Whakarewarewa Forest in Rotorua, home to the fabulous new Great Ride – the Whakarewarewa Forest Loop.
 Just the complete package for a day trip with something for everyone.

 Favourite Places — further afield